DSLean: A Framework for Type-Correct Interoperability Between Lean 4 and External DSLs: Related Work

 \section{Related Work}

 Translation between automated theorem provers and domain-specific languages for the purpose of automation is a highly established paradigm.
-Programs that use such communication to obtain proof certificates are commonplace when interfacing with SMT solvers \cite{leanSMT, smtCoq}, when creating ``hammers'' that rely on first-order theorem provers \cite{leanhammer, leanauto, isabellehammer, coqhammer, agdaprover, duper}, or other well-defined problem scopes \cite{coqinterval, canonical}.
-Such programs monomorphize goals in dependent type theory into the propositional or first-order logic syntax usable by the automation they rely on \cite{highertofirstorder}.
+Programs that use such communication to obtain proof certificates are commonplace when interfacing with SMT solvers \cite{leanSMT, smtCoq} or when creating ``hammers'' that rely on first-order theorem provers \cite{leanhammer, leanauto, isabellehammer, coqhammer, agdaprover, duper}.
+Such programs transform goals in dependent type theory into the propositional or first-order logic syntax usable by the automation they rely on \cite{highertofirstorder}.
 Additionally, automation that provides witnesses to a statement \cite{Mathlib} or relies on the correctness of established computer algebra systems \cite{mathematicalean, cvxlean} has received growing interest due to ITPs' ability to verify auxiliary reasoning steps performed on such problems.
 Finally, many program verification frameworks seek to translate syntax of an unverified programming language into a formal specification to allow proofs about its properties \cite{aeneas, cslib, cakeML, compcert, Cproving}.
-However, translation performed by the above works are highly domain-specific: particularly within the Lean implementations, this results in large amounts of opaque and non-generalizable meta-level code.
+However, translations performed by the above works are highly domain-specific: particularly within the Lean implementations, this results in large amounts of opaque and non-generalizable meta-level code.

 Lean 4 \cite{lean4} possesses a native foreign function interface, as well as an extensible parser and elaborator to define and implement new syntax \cite{leaninterface}, similar to that of Rocq \cite{rocq, rocqFFI}.
-However, these operate at the meta-level, necessitating extensive manual manipulation of intermediate structures and often requiring proficiency in Lean's more obscure implementation details.
-Work in progress on SciLean \cite{scilean} facilitates communication between certain forms of Lean objects and external representations; however, it requires manual specification of intermediate representations, and does not implement parsing.
-To our knowledge, DSLean represents the most comprehensive attempt to simplify and streamline the process of translation between Lean and external DSLs.
+However, these provide information at the implementation level, often necessitating manual manipulation of intermediate data structures to allow its use in proofs and requiring proficiency in Lean's more obscure implementation details.
+Work in progress on SciLean \cite{scilean} facilitates communication between certain forms of Lean objects and external representations; however, it requires manual specification of intermediate structures, and does not implement parsing.
+Additionally, prior work has implemented translation between Rocq and specific protocols used by computer algebra systems \cite{coqCAS}.
+However, to our knowledge DSLean represents the most comprehensive attempt to simplify and streamline the process of translation between an ITP and arbitrary external DSLs.